A Grand, Gracious Beach Retreat at The Sanctuary at Kiawah

 While guests at The Sanctuary have access to the 12 restaurants spread across the resort — and virtually all have children’s menus — some of the most family-friendly are right onsite.
 Jasmine Porch, an upscale venue serving a fresh take on Lowcountry cuisine, feels special enough for a parents-only date yet comfortable and welcoming enough for the younger set.
 We had the good fortune to visit during soft-shell crab season, always a treat in this region and nowhere more so than here.
 The delicately battered beauties nestled on a mound of creamy grits were the most delicious I’ve ever eaten.

 Loggerhead Grill, an alfresco cafe next to the family pool, is an easy spot to pop in for lunch without having to change everyone out of wet swimsuits.
-Part bodega, part sweet shop, Beaches and Cream (located off The Sanctuary’s lobby) serves grab-and-go pastries and breakfast sandwiches in the mornings, panini and salads at lunchtime, and ice cream treats all day long.
+Sanctuary Gourmet offers coffee and grab-and-go items, as well as pastries and sandwiches in the morning and panini and salads at lunch time.
+Both are located off the lobby.

 We ventured one evening to the Osprey Point golf-course clubhouse to try Kiawah’s newest restaurant, Cherrywood BBQ & Ale House.
 Casual, bright and bustling, it’s a perfect fit for kids, with a menu heavy on smoked meats in stupendous portions.
 No matter what you choose, be sure to order the mac and cheese as a side.
 It won an award last year as the best in the Charleston area, and once you taste it you’ll know why.